 Feature walls provide great opportunities to experiment with textures, shapes, colors, and patterns.
 Also called accent walls, they offer a quick and easy way to liven up the space, and depending on what material you choose, they can be very low cost.
 Feature walls can be high impact, but they do not have to be.
 Sometimes a subtle pattern can inject just the right amount of interest into a room without overwhelming the space.

 Whether you want a big change or a subtle upgrade, a feature wall could be just the thing you need.
 Here are some of the do's and don'ts to keep in mind.

-DO make sure that whatever color or pattern you choose complements the rest of the room.
+- Complementary colors are great: Make sure that whatever color or pattern you choose complements the rest of the room.
 Choosing a bright or bold color can be great, but only if it fits in with the rest of the room.
 Bold just for the sake of bold is never a good idea.